 - When the patient’s injury is not immediately known; and

 When an injury is unknown, the clock starts running when the patient knew or should have known about their injury and its relationship to the malpractice.
 The patient has two years from that point to file a medical malpractice lawsuit.

 Minors have until their twentieth birthday to file a medical malpractice lawsuit.
 This is two years from the date of the majority.

 Contact a Philadelphia Medical Malpractice Attorney Today

-To discuss any aspect of medical malpractice, including compensation and the statute of limitations in your specific case, call Wilk Law Firm at (855) 946-3678 or contact us online.
+To discuss any aspect of medical malpractice in Philadelphia, PA, including compensation and the statute of limitations in your specific case, call Wilk Law Firm at (855) 946-3678 or contact us online.
 Our medical malpractice attorneys can answer your questions and schedule a free consultation regarding your claim.